FinishYourQuiz/COMP9414/Neural_RGBD/README.md

 ```
 pip install --upgrade PyMCubes
 ```
-In case of any uninstalled packages, please use conda install or pip install directly.
+In case of any packages that are not installed, please use conda install or pip install directly.
   ## Dataset

 ScanNet: Attached in submission files.